October 18, 2025

 Jimmy Kimmel at the 50th Annual Gracie Awards held at the Beverly Wilshire on May 20, 2025 in Beverly Hills, California.
 (Photo by JC Olivera/Variety via Getty Images)

 How Many ‘No Kings’ Protests Were There?
-According to multiple outlets, more than 2,000 “No Kings” protests took place in all 50 states.
+According to multiple outlets, more than 2,000 “No Kings” protests took place in all 50 states on June 14, 2025.

 What Does the ‘No Kings’ Protest Mean?
 According to protest organizers, the “No Kings” movement “is a direct response to Donald Trump’s self-aggrandizing $100 million military parade and birthday celebration, an event funded by taxpayers while millions are told there’s no money for Social Security, SNAP, Medicaid, or public schools.”